MajorZiploc/tooling_notes/vim/vim.md

 command history (can also act as a standard vim buffer to work on commands to this execute with <cr>) `q:`

+search history (can also act as a standard vim buffer to work on commands to this execute with <cr>) `q/`

 brings up a list of the commands in normal mode and then press enter on the one you want